CeciliaYu0821/b9122_homework2/README.md

 ## Structure
 <strong> webcrawler.py: </strong> <br>
-This code is an example in class which shows how to do webcrawling.
+This code is an example covered in class which shows how to do webcrawling.
 It starts with the Columbia Business School Website (https://www8.gsb.columbia.edu) and visits the urls listed on that website.<br>

 <strong> Assignment2_Cecilia Yu: </strong> <br>
 This code is the solution for homework2 question1, which involves writing web crawlers for two tasks:<br>